Esri/dictionary-renderer-toolkit/docs/understanding-the-dictionary.md

 Usage in the script:

-`var _show_icon = $icon != 'OFF';`
+`var _show_icon = $config.icon != 'OFF';`

 ### Symbol
 The symbol attributes are used to control how to build symbol keys.
 The symbol attributes are just an array of strings.
 The order in the array defines the order in the user interface.
-They are used in the script with the `$` character prefix.
+Their values are available as attributes in the `$feature` global variable.

 ### Text
 The text attributes are only used by the dictionary labels.
 They are not available as variables in the script.